jyj5558/theta/README.md

 ```
 Record individuals' depth and breadth in ascending order of SRR numbers in Google doc spreadsheet.
 Again, note any problem samples.
 Re-align if necessary before proceeding to step4:
-To realign, the easiest way is to modify the script and change out the 'for loop' for the sample ID (e.g. CHANGE "for i in `ls -1 *.fq | sed "s/_[1-2]_val_[1-2].fq//g" | uniq`" TO "for i in SRR10596315 SRR10596317"), then resave script as a new name and run.
+To realign, the easiest way is to modify the script and change out the 'for loop' for the sample ID (e.g. CHANGE "for i in `ls -1 *.fq | sed "s/_[1-2]_val_[1-2].fq//g" | uniq`" TO "for i in SRR10596315 SRR10596317" if you want to realign just SRR10596315 and SRR10596317), then resave script as a new name and run.
 If the number of samples excluding the problematic samples is larger than 2, then just move on to the next step with notes on the samples.

 ## Step 4: QC the reference.
 Create ok.bed file, containing mappable sites, non-repeat sites, and autosomal sites